 Quoting Danielle Toronyi: “Landscape architects and urban designers have the critical responsibility to design inclusive and accessible environments for all users, including those with physical, sensory, developmental, and cognitive disabilities… The autistic and neurodivergent community is one of many underserved disabled communities whose needs are not addressed in ADA standards or Universal Design.”

-As part of her research and collaboration with the local Denver nonprofit, Ramble, Katie led five sessions of creative workshops to explore non-verbal ways of communicating ideas about space and place.
-This effort was highly successful, and the results were made available in February 2022.
+As part of her research and collaboration with the local Denver nonprofit, REVEL, Katie led five sessions of creative workshops to explore non-verbal ways of communicating ideas about space and place.
+This effort was highly successful.

-If you have any firsthand or secondhand experience with neurodivergence, Katie would love to hear from you about how landscape architects can continue to advance this body of research in order to cultivate healthful and equitable neurodivergent landscapes for all.
 Designers, especially students, are drawn to vastly ranging and innovative topics: environmental racism, disability movements, climate impacts on indigenous groups, neurodivergent design, etc. These topics can be awe-inspiring and deserving of merit, but they can also be overwhelming for emerging professionals trying to implement these ideas.
-Katie invites us to remember the words of her fellow scholar, Kathy Fox, as we approach our work: “No one can do everything, but each of us can do something.”
+Katie invites us to remember the words of LAF emeritus, Kathy Fox, as we approach our work: “No one can do everything, but each of us can do something.”